gvellut/jncep/README.md

 ...
 ```

-They are the same options than can be set using environment variables (except there is no `JNCEP_` prefix).
+The same options can be set using environment variables (except there is a `JNCEP_` prefix).

 ### set